 VIII.
 HARVEST RESOURCES

 A. You will be unable to use your Powers until you find or craft a weapon.
-Harvest resources to collect the materials you'll need for Crafting.
+In the Campaign Worlds, there are weapon racks near the temple that will grant you a set of basic equipment (make sure you press Z to go out of combat so you can interact with them).
+In the EKs, harvest resources to collect the materials you'll need for Crafting.

-B. Your new character has a runestone axe that will be automatically summoned when you approach a tree and press the F-key to begin chopping it.
+B. Your new character has a runestone axe that will be automatically summoned when you approach a tree and hold the F-key to begin chopping it (you'll have to press Z to go out of combat first).
 As you chop the tree, wood will spawn in the world.
 (We call these resource drops "doobers".)
 Walk over the doobers to collect them.

 C. There are different types of resources to be harvested: